 In this bedroom splashes of pink and accents of dark red really pop against the pale blue walls in a way they just wouldn't if the walls were kept white.
+Blue is the perfect color that goes with pink.
 The blue is calming and cooling and the pink adds some punch but also warms up those cooler tones – it's the perfect balance.

 Far more statement and on-trend than a feature wall, painted ceilings are everywhere right now.
 Say goodbye to a bland white ceiling and get creative with color.
 A blue ceiling, whether you opt for something dark and dramatic or light and airy will create an instant calming, cocooning feel.
 This works particularly well in smaller bedrooms, or ones that lack natural light as you can keep the walls light and bright and add the more dramatic hues on the ceiling.

 10. Choose dark and moody blues for a enveloping scheme

 Let's not ignore the other end of the spectrum, those dark moody blues that are having a bit of a moment right now.
 Despite being quite dramatic, a deep blue is actually a far more livable shade than you might first think, especially if instead of going in with a dark blue paint pick a wallpaper instead filled with soft inky blues, so the walls feel less two dimensional.